-- Length -- 5 to 5.2 inches.
-About an inch smaller than the English sparrow. - Male -- In summer plumage: Bright yellow, except on crown of head, frontlet, wings, and tail, which are black.
+Length 5 to 5.2 inches.
+About an inch smaller than the English sparrow.
+Male In summer plumage: Bright yellow, except on crown of head, frontlet, wings, and tail, which are black.
 Whitish markings on wings give effect of bands.
 Tail with white on inner webs.
-In winter plumage: Head yellow-olive; no frontlet; black drab, with reddish tinge; shoulders and throat yellow; soiled brownish white underneath. - Female -- Brownish olive above, yellowish white beneath. - Range -- North America, from the tropics to the Fur Countries and westward to the Columbia River and California.
-Common throughout its range. - Migrations -- May-October.
-Common summer resident, frequently Seen throughout the winter as well.
+In winter plumage: Head yellow-olive; no frontlet;

+black drab, with reddish tinge; shoulders and throat yellow;

+soiled brownish white underneath.
+Female Brownish olive above, yellowish white beneath.
+Range North westward to the Columbia River and California.
+Common throughout its range.
+Migrations May-October.
+Common summer resident, frequently